Distinguished Diplomat in Residence/Mexico Institute, Advisory Board Member

-Wilson Center Experts
+Wilson Center Project(s):

-Ambassador Sarukhan is active in various organizations such as the Mexican Council on Foreign Affairs, the International Institute for Strategic Studies in London and the Philharmonic Orchestra of the Americas.
+Ambassador Sarukhan is active in various organizations such as the Mexican Council on Foreign Relations Affairs, the International Institute for Strategic Studies in London and the Philharmonic Orchestra of the Americas.
 He has taught in various universities and published articles on issues related to foreign policy in a variety of journals and magazines.
 He holds a BA in International Relations from El Colegio de México and an MA in US Foreign Policy from the School of Advanced International Studies (SAIS) at Johns Hopkins where he was a Fulbright Scholar and Ford Foundation Fellow.